www.scottodell.com

 An Awards Nomination Form (download below) must be submitted with the required information for each title you wish to bring to the attention of the Award Committee.

-• Indicate O’Dell Award Nomination Candidate;
+• Indicate O’Dell Award Nomination Candidate in the subject line;

 • Submit Book Title (include a subtitle if there is one), Author, Publisher, Month and Year of Publication;